usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been digging in the past month, according to Spotify:</summary>

 - _Dos Moons_, by Dos Monos
+- _Rest Symbol_, by rest symbol
+- _Somoku Hodo_, by Hakushi Hasegawa
 - _Följd_, by Civilistjävel!
-- _Rest Symbol_, by rest symbol
 - _Cult Subterranea_, by Celestaphone, Dealers of God
-- _Somoku Hodo_, by Hakushi Hasegawa
 - _卵_, by betcover!!
 - _馬_, by betcover!!
 - _Void Patrol_, by Void Patrol
+- _Totality_, by Natural Information Society, Bitchin Bajas
 - _From Where You Came_, by Kara-Lis Coverdale
 - _Greyhound Days_, by Patrick Shiroishi, Piotr Kurek
-- _OUTSTANDING UNDERSTANDING_, by R.A.P.
-Ferreira
-- _Totality_, by Natural Information Society, Bitchin Bajas
 - _Only Dust Remains_, by Backxwash
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _Every Sound Has A Color In The Valley Of Night_, by Night Verses
+- _OUTSTANDING UNDERSTANDING_, by R.A.P.
+Ferreira
 - _IOX_, by LA Timpa
 - _Pearl_, by Dos Monos
 - _Under Tangled Silence_, by DjRUM
 - _Demilitarize_, by Nazar
+- _animal body_, by Haisuinonasa

 </details>